OliverO2/compose-counting-grid/README.md

 * WebAssembly is also experimental.
 It currently requires carefully selected libraries, a specific Compose plugin and some hack to bridge an implementation gap regarding Node module imports.

 #### Changes

+##### 2023-11-06

+* Added Wasm support via Compose 1.5.10-dev-wasm02.
+* Web/Wasm FPS now at about 200% of Web/Js FPS (use larger grids and/or animations to check, otherwise you'll hit the display frame rate ceiling).
+* Web/Wasm compressed transfer size for `app.wasm` (formerly `frontendWasm.wasm`) now at 623 kB.
+Total transfer size still at 4.0 MB (Web/Wasm) vs. 3.8 MB (Web/Js) with `skiko.wasm` being the largest contributor as before (3.2 MB).

 ##### 2023-11-01